Wouldn’t it be great if you could just add a new page to your WordPress website, and the following took place … all from your post URL:

 How To Set Up And Use WordPress Permalinks

-A permalink is the permanent URL to your individual WordPress posts, categories and other taxonomies (a way to organize things together) like archives.
+Permalinks are the permanent URLs to your individual posts, categories and other taxonomies (a way to group things together) like archives.

-Permalinks – Why Do We Need To Use Them?
+Why Do You Need To Use Permalinks?

 To something like this …

-This will bring you to the Permalink Settings screen …
+This will bring up the Permalink Settings screen …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
-We want to create “pretty” permalinks instead for our posts.
-To do this, we need to specify a different Permalink structure than the default one.
+We want to create a search engine friendly URL instead for our posts.
+To do this, we will need to specify a different Permalink structure than the default.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …

-(Set up your permalink settings to create SEO-friendly URLs)
+(Configure your permalink settings to create search engine-friendly URLs)

 If you use the custom permalink structure shown in the example above, your URL would look something like this: